Here are some photos from a trip to Viera Wetlands last week. There’s a lot to see there!

 American Robin – Winter visitors / migrants are showing up in force

-Ash-throated Flycatcher(?) – I didn’t recognize this bird when I made the photo and I’m still not totally sure what it is.
+Eastern Phoebe.
+Ash-throated Flycatcher(?)
+I didn’t recognize this bird when I made the photo. and I’m still not totally sure what it is.
 A Great crested Flycatcher was seen at Viera Wetlands in January, but this one seems too small for that.
 An Ash-throated Flycatcher was seen there in previous years.
+Many thanks to Wally Jones for the ID help!

 So I had a very nice visit to a wonderful place – if you’ve never been, now is a good time to go!